 From La Maddalena Archipelago you can sail down to the Costa Smerelda (translated as the “Emerald Coast”), and discover the famous towns of Porto Cervo and Cala di Volpe, but one of our preferred areas is the cove of Pevero and Piccolo Pevero beach.
 It is much quieter and calmer here, making it a great place to set up anchor.
 You can also moor in some of the most beautiful bays around the islands of Soffi and Mortorio, which are just a short cruise across from Pevero, and discover the fantastic wildlife and walking trails.

 Our broker Ben has just returned from an exciting trip to Northern Sardinia, where he spent time reviewing first hand some of our most recommended charter yachts, discovering the best anchorages and tasting the finest wines!
-One of has favourite places was Porto Pollo, which is the perfect place for keen windsurfers or kite surfers.
+One of his favorite places was Porto Pollo, which is the perfect place for keen windsurfers or kite surfers.